Youssefhassan1717/Single-Cycle-Mips-Using-Verilog/README.md

     Sign Extend: The Sign Extend module extends the immediate value of an instruction to a 32-bit value by sign extension.

-Getting Started
+#Getting Started

 To use this project, follow these steps:

-    Clone this repository to your local machine or download it as a ZIP file.
+   1)Clone this repository to your local machine or download it as a ZIP file.

-    Open Vivado and create a new project.
+   2)Open Vivado and create a new project.

-    Add the downloaded files to the project.
+   3)Add the downloaded files to the project.

-    Run synthesis, implementation, and generate the bitstream to program the FPGA.
+   4)Run synthesis, implementation, and generate the bitstream to program the FPGA.

-    Connect the FPGA board to your computer and program it with the generated bitstream.
+   5)Connect the FPGA board to your computer and program it with the generated bitstream.

-    Use the necessary input/output devices to interact with the MIPS processor.
+   6)Use the necessary input/output devices to interact with the MIPS processor.

-Usage and Functionality
+#Usage and Functionality

 The Single Cycle MIPS processor supports a subset of the MIPS ISA.
 It can execute instructions such as arithmetic and logical operations, memory loads and stores, branches, and jumps.
 The specific instructions supported can be found in the Instruction Memory module.

 The MIPS module acts as the controller for the processor.
 It fetches instructions from the Instruction Memory, decodes them using the Control module, and executes the instructions by sending appropriate control signals to different modules.

 The processor has a 32-bit data memory represented by the Data Memory module, and a set of registers represented by the Register File module.

-Result
+#Result

 Upon successful implementation and programming of the Single Cycle MIPS processor on an FPGA board, you will have a functional processor capable of executing MIPS instructions.
 You can interact with the processor using input/output devices connected to the board, and observe the results of the executed instructions.
 Contributions and Issues